ashrafurrahman22/my-nextjs-app-netbook-/README.md

 How to run ?
-Clone it and then type "npm run dev" command "localhost:3000" will show you the output
+* Clone it and then type 'npm run dev command
+* localhost:3000 will show you the output